ProjectAida/aida/aida/aida/README.md

   * successfulSegments.txt
   * TruePages.txt
   * TrueSnippets.txt
-3. Make sure that the following directories are empty, and, if they are nor, then remove all contents (backing up elsewhere if so desired):
+3. Make sure that the following directories are empty, and if they are not, then remove all contents (backing up elsewhere, if so desired):
   * FullPages
   * Output_Binary
   * Output_Blurred